Regularization by noise for rough differential equations driven by Gaussian rough paths: Kolmogorov type theorem for averaged fields

-\section{Kolmogorov type theorem for averaged fields.}
+\section{Kolmogorov type theorem for averaged fields}

-In the previous section, and especially in Theorem \ref{theorem:main2}, we have exhibit a general criterion in terms of the averaged field $Tb$ such that Equation \eqref{eq:rde_with_drift} has a unique solution.
-Nevertheless, remark that without using anymore property of the flow $\varphi$, even in the case when $b$ is Lipschitz continuous (and thus Equation \eqref{eq:rde_with_drift} has a unique solution thanks to standard arguments) this does not gives uniqueness of solutions.
-An idea should be to use fine stochastic properties of the flow, when $\bw$ is a random rough path.
+In the previous section, and especially in Theorem \ref{theorem:main2}, we exhibit a general criterion in terms of the averaged field $\cT b$ such that Equation \eqref{eq:rde_with_drift} has a unique solution.
+Nevertheless, we observe that without using any additional property of the flow $\varphi$, even in the case when $b$ is Lipschitz continuous (and thus Equation \eqref{eq:rde_with_drift} has a unique solution thanks to standard arguments), this does not gives uniqueness of solutions.
+We will proceed by using fine stochastic properties of the flow, when $\bw$ is a random rough path.

 Hence, in this section, we will focus ourselves on the action a the random flow $\varphi:[0,T]\times\RR^d\to\RR^d$ as an averaging operator where $T>0$ is fixed.
-Thanks to the flow decomposition technique if $\varphi$ is a $C^1$ flow of diffeomorphism, we will investigate the mixed space time regularity of the following averaged field :
+Thanks to the flow decomposition technique when $\varphi$ is a $C^1$ flow of diffeomorphism, we will investigate the mixed space time regularity of the following averaged field :